Lessons in how (not) to be heard¶

 Enjoy being listened to; get your coronavirus diagnosis over the phone; get your coronavirus diagnosis without ever asking to be tested; let google book your haircut for you; ask your voice assistant for advice about your polyamorous relationship;6 listen to “ambient music for reading” on your smart headphones, forever; become an evangelist of technosolutionism; allow yourself to be convinced that the main problem is privacy; petition the court for access to your partner’s Alexa archive; enjoy extraordinary rendition and extrajudicial drone killings; enjoy being unable to get a loan or access state services and not knowing why.

-LIBRARY Forensic Architecture, Violence at the Threshold of Detectability (2017),p27. ↩︎
+Eyal Weisman, Forensic Architecture, Violence at the Threshold of Detectability (Zone, 2017),p27. ↩︎

 LIBRARY Alex Ahmed, ‘Online Community-based Design of Free and Open Source Software for Transgender Voice Training’ (2020); Alex Ahmed,2017.bib⁄‘Trans Competent Interaction Design: A Qualitative Study on Voice, Identity, and Technology’.Interacting with Computers. ↩︎